Advent is like an alarm going off on our calendar, reminding us to zoom out and consider what really matters in our lives.

 The people in Nehemiah wanted to make a commitment of obedience to God, not to earn His love, but out of an overflow of trusting His steadfast love.
 It’s what we do in the moments when we are most in love—whisper promises and make vows.
 Our hearts are too full to hold back.

 Don’t worry, you have nothing to lose.
 He knows that while your spirit is willing, your flesh is weak.
-You may fail, it’s OK.
+You may fail, and that’s OK.
 His mercy never fails.